Hacks for the Perfect Roast Dinner

 Do you want to cook the juiciest chicken of your life?
 Honestly, once you do this, you won't look back, and you will be doing this for life, so convert now, OK?

-Brining is a simple process: taking the chicken (or other meat) and submerging it into salty water (brine) and leaving it to soak.
-This adds flavour and moisture, meaning the meat will be much juicer when roasted.
+Brining is a simple process: taking the chicken (or other meat) and submerging it in salty water (brine) and leaving it to soak.
+This adds flavour and moisture, meaning the meat will be much juicier when roasted.
 Remember, a brined chicken roasts 20% faster than a non-brined one.
 Make sure you plan its time in the oven accordingly.

 This isn’t marinating; don't get confused.
 The water ratio when bringing is much higher than in a marinade recipe.
 Here's our favourite brining recipe: